aerospike/aerospike-vector/kubernetes/helpers/avs-inspection-output/nodes/ip-192-168-26-117.ec2.internal/analysis.md

 #### Node Overview
 - **Instance Type**: m5.xlarge
-- **Region/Zone**: us-east-1/us-east-1b
+- **Region/Zone**: us-east-1 / us-east-1b
+- **Cloud Provider**: AWS (On-Demand)
-- **Capacity**:
+- **Node Conditions**:
+  - MemoryPressure: ❌ No issues
+  - DiskPressure: ❌ No issues
+  - PIDPressure: ❌ No issues
+  - Ready: ✅ Node is ready

+#### Node Capacity & Allocatable Resources
-  - CPU: 4 cores
+- **CPU**: 4 cores (3920m allocatable)
-  - Memory: 15,896,988 Ki (~15.2 Gi)
+- **Memory**: 15.8 GiB (14.8 GiB allocatable)
+- **Ephemeral Storage**: ~80 GiB (76 GiB allocatable)
-  - Pods: 58
+- **Pods**: 58 max
-- **Allocatable Resources**:
-  - CPU: 3920m
-  - Memory: 14,880,156 Ki (~14.2 Gi)

-#### Node Conditions
-- **MemoryPressure**: False (Sufficient memory available)
-- **DiskPressure**: False (No disk pressure)
-- **PIDPressure**: False (Sufficient PID available)
-- **Ready**: True (Node is ready)

-#### Resource Allocation
+#### Resource Allocation & Utilization
 - **CPU Requests**: 190m (4% of allocatable)
 - **Memory Requests**: 170Mi (1% of allocatable)
 - **Memory Limits**: 768Mi (5% of allocatable)
+- **Ephemeral Storage**: Not utilized

-#### Observations
+#### Node-Level Recommendations
-- The node is healthy with no pressure conditions.
-- Resource requests and limits are minimal compared to the node's capacity.
+1. **Resource Requests**: Increase CPU and memory requests for critical pods to ensure they have guaranteed resources.
+2. **Monitoring**: Set up alerts for any changes in node conditions, especially for memory and disk pressure.
+3. **Storage Utilization**: Consider using ephemeral storage for temporary data to optimize usage.

+### 🏷️ Cloud Provider & Instance Type
+- **Instance Type**: m5.xlarge is suitable for general-purpose workloads.
+Consider upgrading to a larger instance if CPU or memory becomes a bottleneck.

+### 🛠️ Node-Level Issues
-- No OOMKill events detected, indicating stable memory usage.
+- **No OOM Events**: No out-of-memory events detected, indicating sufficient memory allocation.

-### 🚀 Recommendations for Node-Level Optimizations
-1. **Resource Utilization**: The node's resources are underutilized.
-Consider increasing the workload or consolidating nodes to optimize resource usage.
-2. **Scaling**: If the workload increases, monitor the node's performance and consider scaling up or adding more nodes.

-### 🛠️ Pod-Level Configurations
+### 🚀 Pod-Level Analysis
-- **AVS Pods**: No Aerospike Vector Search pods are currently running on this node.
-Ensure that the AVS pods are scheduled correctly and check the pod deployment configurations.
+- **AVS Pods**: No Aerospike Vector Search (AVS) pods found on this node.
+Ensure that AVS pods are scheduled correctly if expected.

+### 🔍 JVM & Pod Configuration Analysis
+- **No AVS Pods Detected**: Since no AVS pods are present, JVM configuration and heap analysis are not applicable.

-### 📈 Resource Allocation Adjustments
+### 📈 Recommendations for Future Deployments
+1. **Node Role Assignment**: Ensure nodes have appropriate roles for AVS pods to be scheduled.
+2. **JVM Configuration**: For future AVS deployments, ensure JVM settings are optimized for memory and garbage collection.
+3. **Pod Scheduling**: Verify node selectors and affinity rules to ensure AVS pods are scheduled on the intended nodes.

+### 🌟 Performance Improvements
+- **Node Utilization**: Current utilization is low.
+Consider consolidating workloads or scaling down if resources are underutilized.
-- **CPU and Memory**: Given the low resource utilization, you may adjust the requests and limits for existing pods to better utilize the node's capacity.
+- **Resource Allocation**: Review and adjust resource requests and limits for non-critical pods to free up resources for AVS pods when deployed.

-### ⚙️ Performance Improvements
-- **Monitoring**: Implement monitoring tools to track resource usage trends over time, allowing for proactive scaling and resource allocation adjustments.
-- **Load Testing**: Conduct load testing to ensure the node can handle peak workloads efficiently.

-### 🧠 JVM Memory Settings
-- **JVM Configuration**: Since no AVS pods are running, there are no JVM settings to analyze.
-Ensure that when AVS pods are deployed, JVM settings are optimized for the workload.

-### 📜 Summary
-The node is in good health with ample resources available.
-However, the absence of AVS pods suggests a need to review deployment configurations.
-Optimize resource allocation and consider scaling strategies to improve efficiency.
+This analysis provides a comprehensive overview of the node's current state and recommendations for optimizing resource allocation and preparing for future AVS pod deployments.